 Public comment sought on MPO grant applications

 Residents of Greater Des Moines are invited to share their opinions on which local transportation projects they would like to see receive funding from the Des Moines Area Metropolitan Planning Organization (MPO).

-The public can find project descriptions and an interactive map (at left) of the 18 projects online and leave comments on the site now through Monday, January 30.
+The public can find project descriptions and leave comments on the interactive map now through Friday, February 9.
 Comments can also be shared at a public meeting from 4 to 6 p.m.
-Tuesday, January 24, at the MPO, 420 Watson Powell, Jr. Way, Suite 200, Des Moines, IA 50309.
+Tuesday, January 30, at the MPO, 420 Watson Powell, Jr. Way, Suite 200, Des Moines, IA 50309.

-The scores and public comments will be presented in February to a funding subcommittee of local elected officials, who will make a funding recommendation.
+The public comments will be presented in February to a funding subcommittee of local elected officials, who will make a funding recommendation.
 The recommendation will be presented to the MPO Policy Committee in March for review and again in April for final approval.
-Once awarded, the grants will be allocated in federal fiscal year 2021.
+Once awarded, the grants will be allocated in federal fiscal year 2022.

 For more information on the projects, please call or email MPO staff at 515-334-0075 or email@example.com.

 There are multiple ways for people to get involved in the MPO, including:

 - Public meetings – check out the calendar for upcoming meetings, programs and events